 A boardroom should be a comfortable meeting space in your office.
-It should be the ideal spot to gather with clients and potential clients, and a space where people can sit for long periods of time.
+It should be the ideal spot to gather with clients and potential clients, and space where people can sit for long periods of time.

-When considering which boardroom chairs to choose, it is important to consider the size and feel of the room before you select the seating for the space.
+When considering which boardroom chairs to choose, it is important to consider the size and feel of the room before you select the seating for space.

 A very large, stately boardroom would suit formal, leather chairs in either white, black or natural leather colours.
 A more contemporary space would benefit from chairs featuring fresh, modern designs and a wide variety of colours.